"Just Arrived" guide

 Beyond offering assistance with administrative tasks, this guide is meant to help foster integration and social interaction.
 A large part of its pages are devoted to daily life: cultural sites and events, sports facilities, restaurants and bars, green spaces, ideas for getaways, and associations that perfectly represent the multicultural dynamic of both Luxembourg City and the entire country.

 Available for free at the Bierger-Center

-Very much aware of the questions and needs of new arrivals, and eager to help them navigate this new phase of their lives, Luxembourg City gives all new residents the "Just Arrived" guide and the "Administrative Procedures" booklet for free when they visit the Bierger-Center.
+The City is keenly aware of the questions and needs of new arrivals, and is eager to help them navigate this new phase of their lives.
+This is why all new residents are provided with a free copy of the "Just Arrived" guide and the "Administrative Procedures" booklet when they visit the Bierger-Center.

 The web version of the guide contains the same information, divided into two main sections: "I am coming to Luxembourg soon" and "I am in Luxembourg".

 The City of Luxembourg and the Just Arrived Ambassadors Club (JAAClub), an NPO founded in April 2017, offer weekly consultations for new arrivals.